Sep. 4 (Thursday): Freshman Convocation

 March 11: you missed another great discussion with Lindsay Hansen (Oviatt) but you can still read Lindsay's handout

 April 21: and Stacey Bieber (English) had additional wonderful ideas which you can see if you read Stacey's handout

 July 17: we had a big turnout for this session; here are Debbi's thought-provoking questions and project ideas, which sparked quite a vigorous discussion.

 The fall term is about to start and of course you are overwhelmed by email and awash in work.
 You need a break.
 And you have to eat lunch, don't you?
-Consider dropping by CIELO--with your lunch or not--for a 30-minute Postmortal Preview with me (Cheryl).
-We'll have coffee, tea, and light refreshments waiting for you, and I'll give you an overview/preview of The Postmortal--just enough information to help you decide whether you want to require it in a class, recommend it to friends and family, read it with a book group of your own, read it by yourself, or run for your life.
+Please join me and other colleagues in CIELO--bring your lunch or not--for a 30-minute Postmortal Preview.
+We'll serve coffee, tea, and light refreshments, and I'll provide an overview/preview of The Postmortal--just enough information to help you decide whether you want to require it in a class, recommend it to friends and family, read it with a book group of your own, read it by yourself, or run for your life.
 You'll aslo be ready for Freshman Convocation (Thursday 9/4/14 at 6 p.m. on the Oviatt Lawn).